ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 Part of this API includes configuration details for transport security protocols, as discussed in {{security-parameters}}.
 It does not recommend use (or disuse) of specific algorithms or protocols.
 Any API-compatible transport security protocol should work in a TAPS system.
+Security consideration for these protocols should be discussed in the respective specifications.

+The desribed API is used to exchange information between an application and the transport system.
+While it is not necessarily expected that both systems are implemented by the same authority, it is expected that the transport system implementation is either provided as library that is selected by the application from a trusted party, or that it is part of the operating system that the application also relies on for other tasks.

+In any case the taps API is an internal interface that is used to change information locally between two systems.
+However, of course as the transport system is resonsible for network communication, it is in the position to potentially share any information provided by the apllication with the network or another communication peers.
+Most of the information provided over the taps API are most useful to configure and select protocols and paths and are not necessarily privacy senstive.
+Still, there is some information that could be privacy sensitve as it might reveal usage charactristics and habits of the user of an application.

+It should first be noted that of course any communication over a network reveals usage characteristics, as all packets as well as their timing and size are part of the network-visible wire image {{?RFC8546}}.
+However, of course the selection of a protocol and its configuration impacts which information is visible, potentially in clear text, to which other enties.
+In most cases information that is provided for protocol and path selection should not directly translate in information that is visible on the path.
+But there might be specific configuration information that are intended for path exposure, such as e.g. a DiffServ codepoint setting, that is either povided directly by the appliaction or indirectly configured over a traffic profile.

+Further, applications should be aware that communication attempts can lead to more than one connection establishment.
+This is for example the case when the transport system also excecutes name resolution; or when support mechasims such as TURN or ICE are used to establish connectivity; or if protocols or paths are raised; or if a path fails and fallback or re-establishment is supported in the transport system.

+These communication activities are not different from what is used today, however, taps' goal is to support such mechaism as a generic service within the transport layer.
+This enables application to more dynamically benefit from innovations and new protocols in the transport system but at the same time may reduce transparency of the underlying communication actions to the application itself.
+The taps API is designed such that protocol and path selection can be limited to a small and controlled set if required by the application for functional or security purposes.
+Further taps implementations should provide an interface to pull information about which protocol and path is currently in use as well as provide logging about communication events of each connection.

 # Acknowledgements